akihikodaki/dts/test_plans/pipeline_test_plan.rst

 Supporting Files
 ================
-All the supporting files for this test suite are maintained in a tar file named "pipeline.tar.gz" present in the {DTS_SRC_DIR}/dep directory.
+All the supporting files for this test suite are maintained in the folder named "pipeline" present in the {DTS_SRC_DIR}/dep directory.

 Directory Structure of Each Test Case
 =====================================
-Within {DTS_SRC_DIR}/dep/pipeline.tar.gz, all files related to a particular test case are maintained in a separate directory of which the directory structure is shown below::
+Within {DTS_SRC_DIR}/dep/pipeline folder, all files related to a particular test case are maintained in a separate directory of which the directory structure is shown below::

     test_case_name [directory]